Take some of the best walking tours in New York City!

 - Visit the stunning, recently built Brooklyn Bridge Park on the picturesque waterfront near the Brooklyn and Manhattan Bridges

 - Visit Jacques Torres chocolate shop, the most famous chocolatier in New York City

 - Walk through the DUMBO neighborhood and experience the modern transformation of an 1800s factory and warehouse district into a sensational commercial and residential neighborhood.

-- See the historic 1850 Plymouth Church that helped elect Abraham Lincoln to the presidency, led by the charasmatic minister Henry Ward Beecher, brother to Harriet Beecher Stowe, author of Uncle Tom’s Cabin.
-The church was called the”Grand Central Depot” of New York’s Underground Railroad.
-Discover the church’s fascinating history and legacy.
+- See the historic 1849 Plymouth Church that helped elect Abraham Lincoln to the presidency, led by the charismatic minister Henry Ward Beecher, brother to Harriet Beecher Stowe, author of Uncle Tom’s Cabin . . .
+The church was known as the “Grand Central Depot” of New York’s Underground Railroad.
+Discover the church’s fascinating history and legacy of abolitionism

 Experience the cultural and historical phenomenon that is Brooklyn on this walking tour.
 Reserve your place by joining the “Best of Brooklyn: The Brooklyn Revolution” tour today!

 Led by licensed New York City tour guide Bruce Racond, who has spent more than 20 years entertaining and educating visitors on the vast history and showing the unique locations of New York.